-The Local Authority's (LA) Special Education Needs and Disability (SEND) Policy 2012-15 sets out the actions which will be taken by the Children and Families Service, and our partners, to ensure that the needs of children and young people aged 0 to 25 with SEND are met effectively, and that they have every opportunity to access high quality provision as close to their local community as possible.
+The Local Authority's Special Educational Needs and Disability Policy 2012-15 sets out the actions which will be taken by the Children and Families Service, and our partners, as it seeks to ensure that the needs of children and young people aged 0 to 25 with special educational needs and disabilities are met effectively, and that they have every opportunity to access high quality provision as close to their local community as possible.

-The policy defines the roles and responsibilities of service providers and sets out the support that parents, children and young people can expect to receive, in order to ensure that NO CHILD OR YOUNG PERSON IS LEFT BEHIND and that every child and young person achieves the best possible outcomes.
+The policy defines the roles and responsibilities of service providers and sets out the support that parents, children and young people can expect to receive, as the Local Authority endeavours to ensure that NO CHILD OR YOUNG PERSON IS LEFT BEHIND and that every child and young person achieves the best possible outcomes.